 Managing Tree Resources

-To effectively manage our tree resources, in 2012 an inventory of all trees located on parkways was compiled, allowing us to approach tree trimming and planting in a systematic, proactive basis.
+To effectively manage our tree resources, an inventory of all trees located on parkways was compiled, allowing us to approach tree trimming and planting in a systematic, proactive basis.

 In regard to tree trimming, the village has established a program of trimming all trees approximately once every five years.